TimboKZ/Chonky/stories/01-File-Browser-basics/04-Actions.md

-TODO Explain:

--   Functionality differs.
--   Some controls come built-in.
--   Other controls you have to work for.

 Every application using Chonky will be different.
 Some will require a feature to upload files, other will need to support cutting & pasting.
 Bottom line - requirements will differ!
 Chonky tries to address this problem using **File Actions**